 I went to Indonesia with the idea of a road trip to Bali only.
 Yet, this is how the magic starts within a journey: when you let enough space for surprise and spontaneous adventures!
 I finally discovered much more of Indonesia with a visit to Komodo and Flores islands.

 People often stare at my organization when I’m travelling: Travel Notebook, shared agendas & documents, enriched maps, organized notes collection.
-But, actually, the secret to organize fantastic getaway is to find the perfect balance between organization and spontaneity, a way to always adapt to the situation and make some changes in your plans without stress.
+But, actually, the secret to organising fantastic getaway is to find the perfect balance between organization and spontaneity, a way to always adapt to the situation and make some changes in your plans without stress.
 Here are some things to do, ideally before your trip little by little from home or allow yourself some time and relaxed place to make research during your trip:

 - Research the destination you picked: Guide books, Travel forums and blog, Hospitality networks… and save what you like in your notebooks or Notes application (Evernote for me)